Hybrid Solar Systems

 Is hybrid solar worth the extra money?

-As of early 2024, if you are buying a battery for purely economic reasons, it may not pay for itself before the warranty expires.
+As of late 2024, if you are buying a battery for purely economic reasons, it may not pay for itself before the warranty expires.
 But that doesn’t mean the battery will be useless or fail the day after the warranty is over.
 And if you are buying a battery for the other reasons we mentioned above, then only you can put a price on those reasons and just how much they’re worth to you.

 One thing to be careful of is the concept of “blended payback“, where a solar company will sell solar + batteries in a package and rely on the incredibly fast payback of the solar panels to reduce the otherwise uneconomic payback of the battery system.
 To demonstrate this, try our solar and battery calculator, which will show you overall payback along with payback for solar panels and the battery system separately.